 Pre-assigned groups will be responsible to lead a class discussion each week, which is intended to bring the concepts from class to life.
-These discussions are hoped to challenge you and to facilitate discussion amongst the class.
-You are encouraged to think creatively and critically about engaging your peers in class discussion.
+These discussions are hoped to challenge you and to facilitate discussion amongst your peers.
+You are encouraged to think creatively and critically about engaging your peers in the application of course concepts.
 Each person in the group should share equal responsibility in leading discussion/activity.
 You will receive full points for your facilitation and engagement of your group's discussion.
-Each group should send their discussion/activity to DrB by Friday at 12 noon, before your assigned week, for discussion & approval.
+Each group should send their discussion/activity to DrB by Friday at 12 noon, before your assigned week, for approval.
 25 points may be earned for initial post, 15 points for post responses & 10 points for group member's assessment.